finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 ```

 ### Function call
-fi.notes will report any return value issues, exceptions and execution delays that may arise in functions using Fn.call().
+Finotes will report any return value issues, exceptions and execution delays that may arise in functions using Fn.call().
 A regular function call will be,

 ```swift